MSHERIFF2/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for hidden files ls -a
+Script for hidden file in long format ls -la